ansys/pyansys/doc/source/getting_started.rst

    pip install pyansys

-This will install all the PyAnsys libraries for the latest released version of Ansys, for example, v2023R1.
+This installs all the PyAnsys libraries for the latest released version of Ansys, for example, v2023R1.

 You can always install libraries individually by visiting the install page for